AkatsuyaTheOne/gaimu/game/docs/README.md

 ## Testing

-The project includes automated tests to verify the organization and modular architecture:
+The project includes automated tests in the `tests/` directory:

-- `core/organization_test.gd`: Verifies file paths are correct
+- `tests/organization_test.gd`: Verifies file paths are correct
-- `core/smoke_test_cli.gd`: Tests that modules can be loaded
+- `tests/smoke_test_cli.gd`: Tests that modules can be loaded
+- `tests/scene_generator_test.gd`: Tests scene generation capabilities
+- `tests/run_all_tests.sh`: Runs all tests

 For more information about testing, see [TESTING.md](TESTING.md).